adaltas/node-shell/doc/content/api/index.md

 ---
 title: API
 description: API methods supported.
-keywords: ['parameters', 'node.js', 'cli', 'api', 'help', 'parse', 'load', 'route', 'compile']
+keywords: ['shell', 'node.js', 'cli', 'api', 'help', 'parse', 'load', 'route', 'compile']
 maturity: review
 ---

 # API

-The parameters package is made available to your module with the declaration `const parameters = require('parameters');`.
+Shell.js is made available to your module with the declaration `const shell = require('shell');`.
 The returned variable is a function expecting a configuration object and returning the following functions:

 * [`help`](./help/) (command)